XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 ### Step 4: Creating the Transactions Page

-In this step, we will create the Transactions page that will display the latest transactions for the account.
-The transactions will be fetched from the XRP Ledger using the getTransactions method from the xrpl.js library.
-The transactions will be displayed in a table with the following columns:
+Now that we have created the home page and the send XRP page, let's create the transactions page that will display the transaction history of the account.

   1. Account: The account that sent the transaction.
   2. Destination: The account that received the transaction.
   3. Amount: The amount of XRP sent in the transaction.